 Curt Carlson says on his site Practice of Innovation that “Our most important innovation is the way we work.”
 Enterprises need more chefs, not always more recipes that people should just follow.
 When people own their own working processes it improves engagement and performance.
 This doesn’t mean I’m advocating the wild west.
 There should be standards.
 And, there should be mechanisms to scale learning, context and allow sharing of practices.
 The goal should be to help teams and people pull the right tools and techniques that work for them.

-In a previous post I talked about how powerful questions create energy and momentum.
+At Emergn, we always talk about how powerful questions create energy and momentum.
 The pro-forma question we use in Emergn is:

 In this context, how might we Increase Value, Improve Flow and Enhance Quality?